 So, when your logo delivers the basic needs of that solution, among the many other thousands of solutions being offered in the market, your specific solution should be taste-tempting to the consumer, just like when you feel hungry for a product being advertised.
 And it must guarantee that subsequent experiences will be equally pleasurable.

-It is even more effective when the brand can offer other value-added incentives to what the logo identifies.
-Think for example of the toys and games McDonald’s offers or the toy collectables in Happy Meals, besides a comfortable place to relax in a good coffeehouse atmosphere.
+It is even more effective when the brand can offer other value-added incentives in addition to what the logo identifies.
+Think, for example, of the toys and games McDonald’s offers, the toy collectables in Happy Meals, besides a comfortable place to relax in a good coffeehouse atmosphere.
 Branding deals with this combination to provide a visual look and a visual message that communicates the quality of your product.

 Are you ready to create Something Spectacular?